diegojromerolopez/djanban/README.md

 Write your database credentials and your domain.
 Switch off debug messages.

-I've used MySQL as a database but you can use whatever you want.
+I've used MySQL as the DBMS but you can use whatever you want.

 ```python
 # -*- coding: utf-8 -*-